 Our specific efforts involve phantom calibration and analysis, as well as supporting an extensive finite element modeling effort to develop elastic and viscoelastic digital calibration phantoms for commercial systems.
-Source code for the digital phantoms can be found on GitHub, and digital phantoms can be downloaded on the RSNA Quantitative Imaging Data Warehouse (QIDW):
+We have collaborated with other institutions and manufacturers around the world to develop simulation tools, standardized sequences, and data processing methods, which have been made publicly available:

-Dr. Palmeri recently conducted an AIUM Webinar on "System-Dependent Factors Influencing Shear Wave Speed Measurements for Liver Fibrosis Characterization" that you can freely view online.
+Dr. Palmeri conducted an AIUM Webinar that can be freely viewed online: “System-Dependent Factors Influencing Shear Wave Speed Measurements for Liver Fibrosis Characterization”.

 The figure below shows shear waves propagating in a phantom with viscoelastic behavior similar to that observed in human liver.
 The shear waves were created with an acoustic radiation force impulse excitation using the proposed shear wave imaging sequence.

 Current-generation ultrasound shear wave speed imaging systems were able to differentiate viscoelastic phantoms that modeled healthy, mildly fibrotic, and significantly fibrotic liver tissue (figure from Palmeri et al., 2015).